macad-me/sofa-deployment-test/web/self-hosting.md

 layout: doc
 ---

-# Quick Start Guides: Self-Hosted SOFA
+# Quick Start Guide: Self-Hosted SOFA

-This guide helps you set up a self-hosted SOFA feed and website on GitHub Pages.
-You can use the web interface or  clone the repository, make the necessary changes, and trigger the deployment workflows.
-Follow these steps to get it up and running.
+This guide helps you set up a self-hosted SOFA feed and website, starting with hosting on GitHub Pages.
+You have the option to use the GitHub web interface or clone the repository locally, make the necessary changes, and trigger the deployment workflows.
+Follow these steps to get everything up and running.

+Guides for other platforms like GitLab will be added in the future.

 ## SOFA on GitHub (Web UI Only)